mchestr/plex-wrapped/README.md

-# Plex Wrapped
+# Plex Management System

 > **WARNING: This project is a Work In Progress (WIP)**
 >
 > This project is currently under active development.
 Features may be incomplete, unstable, or subject to change.
 Use at your own risk.

-**Your year in movies and shows, beautifully wrapped.**
+**The ultimate companion for your Plex Media Server.**

-Plex Wrapped transforms your viewing history into a personalized, shareable year-end summary.
-Connect your Plex server, Tautulli, and Overseerr to discover your viewing habits, celebrate your favorite content, and share your stats with friends—all powered by AI to make your year feel special.
+Plex Management System transforms your Plex experience by combining powerful management tools, community features, and personalized insights into a single platform.
+It helps users configure their clients for optimal playback, manage media requests, report issues, and celebrate their viewing habits with "Plex Wrapped".

 ## Screenshots